Overview of Baseball Player Insurance Market

 Insurance for Japanese professional baseball players traces back to workers' compensation debates in the 1960s.
 At the time, players were contracted as independent contractors and fell outside the scope of workers' accident insurance.
 In 1975, the Players Association demanded group injury coverage from team owners, and by 1978 a mutual-aid-style system covering all teams was established.
 However, payouts were limited to roughly 50 percent of salary, insufficient for high-earning players.
 When the free agency system was introduced in the 1990s and salaries surged, teams began contracting individually with private insurers.
 During the 2004 league restructuring crisis, uninsured losses from key player injuries were cited as a contributing factor in the Kintetsu Buffaloes' financial collapse.
 This incident prompted NPB to establish a Risk Management Committee in 2006 and issue guidelines recommending a minimum level of insurance coverage for all teams.

-Modern Insurance Products and Challenges
+Insurance Products and Challenges Since 2015

-Today, player injury policies for NPB teams are underwritten by major insurers such as Tokio Marine & Nichido, Sompo Japan, and Mitsui Sumitomo Insurance.
+Player injury policies for NPB teams are underwritten by major insurers such as Tokio Marine & Nichido, Sompo Japan, and Mitsui Sumitomo Insurance.
 Premium rates are individually calculated based on position, age, and injury history; pitchers tend to be charged 1.5 to 2 times more than position players.
 For a player earning around 500 million yen annually, premiums can reach 20 to 30 million yen per year.
 The standard coverage design provides a daily benefit corresponding to the period of inability to play, with a full-season absence typically compensated at up to 80 percent of salary.
-A growing challenge is the rise in Tommy John surgeries (ulnar collateral ligament reconstruction).
+A significant challenge since 2015 is the rise in Tommy John surgeries (ulnar collateral ligament reconstruction).
 Between 2015 and 2023, over 80 NPB pitchers underwent this procedure, and with an average recovery time of 14 months, it represents a significant high-payout risk factor for insurers.

 Related books are also helpful